mcttn22/school-project/README.md

 - XOR model: https://medium.com/analytics-vidhya/coding-a-neural-network-for-xor-logic-classifier-from-scratch-b90543648e8a

 ## TODO
-- Setup project plan and theory (with images) with latex
+- XOR model TODOs
-- Create XOR model, initially without biases but can add after
+- Add biases to XOR model
 - Longterm aim to develop image recognition model and a final application with a UI and specific focus